mautic/developer-documentation-new/docs/components/cache.rst

 Configuration
 -------------

-Plugin comes preconfigured to utilize filesystem caching.
+Plugins come preconfigured to utilize filesystem caching.

 These are the default settings: